 In 2018, UK farmers had to delay planting due to the cold front, dubbed the Beast from the East, which hit the UK in February.
 This was followed by an extended period of heavy rain and flooding in April.
-The summer heatwaves of 2018 and 2019 may have come as a relief to many after prolonged bad weather but this also had an impact on crop yields.
+The summer heatwave may have come as a relief to many after prolonged bad weather but this also had an impact on crop yields.
 The change in production patterns and unpredictable yields are pushing up prices and it's clear that climate change is an issue that agriculture cannot ignore.